- colecalciferol; cholecalciferol

 Do not store above 25°C.

 Store in the original package.
-Keep the bottle in the original carton in order to protect from light.
+Keep the bottle in the outer carton in order to protect from light.

 Bottle: Amber (Type III) glass